 - Sometimes the foetus may grow too slowly.
-This condition, called intrauterine growth restriction or IUGR, puts the foetus at risk of dying from lack of nutrition.
+This condition, called intrauterine growth restriction (IUGR), puts the foetus at risk of dying from lack of nutrition.

-Other causes of stillbirth include the use of street drugs (especially cocaine), severe nutritional deficiencies, infection during pregnancy, and exposure to environmental agents such as pesticides or carbon monoxide.
+Other causes of stillbirth include the use of street drugs (especially cocaine), severe nutritional deficiencies, infection during pregnancy, and exposure to environmental agents such as pesticides and carbon monoxide.

 If there is a history of thrombosis or pulmonary embolism either in the family or yourself, let your doctor know as certain defects in clotting can increase the risk.

 Factors that increase the risk of a stillbirth are alcohol use, drug abuse, and cigarette smoking.
 Obesity and a history of a previous stillbirth also increase a woman’s risk.
 Women who have certain medical conditions, such as diabetes or high blood pressure, face an increased chance of stillbirth, especially if these conditions aren’t under control.
 Girls under the age of 15 and women older than their mid-30s also have an increased risk of stillbirth.